 All children should have access to the right services, at the right time, to make sure they can reach their full potential.
 We work together with other agencies to ensure that the right professionals are involved at the right time to meet the needs of you and your child.
 Find out more about how we support children and young people with Special Educational Needs and Disability (SEND)

-You can contact your health visitor to discuss any health and development concerns you may have regarding your child.
-If your child is under 5 years old and you need advice on issues such as feeding, behavior or constipation, contact our Telephone Advisory Service (TAS) on: 0300 123 9551 Mon-Fri 9am-3pm.
+You can contact the health visiting team to discuss any health and development concerns you may have regarding your child by calling our 1 simple number: 01905 520 032.
+If your child is under 5 years old and you need advice on issues such as feeding, behavior or constipation, contact our Telephone Advisory Service (TAS) on: 01905 520 032 Mon-Fri 9am-1pm.

-Book an appointment to see a health visitor
+Book an appointment to attend a Well Child clinic

 We’re delighted to offer face-to-face appointments with our Health Visiting teams once again and understand how important this is to new parents and their babies.
 They provide an opportunity for new parents to discuss any concerns they may have about their child’s health and development.
-Find out more about our bookable health visitor clinics.
+Find out more about our bookable Well Child clinics.